Massless limit of massive self-interacting vector fields: Hyperbolic Formulation of Nonlinear Proca Theory

 \section{Hyperbolic Formulation of Nonlinear Proca Theory}

-In this section, we review the hyperbolic formulation for vector fields.
+The signature of the space-time metric is $(+,-,\dots,-)$.\\ \\ In this section, we review the hyperbolic formulation for vector fields.
 We start with the Proca theory, which describes a massive vector field, and then proceed to self-interacting theories.
 We utilize the hyperbolic formulation to check the hyperbolicity of the equation of motion.
-The Lagrangian for the Proca theory is given by
+The Lagrangian and the action for the Proca theory in a fixed space time with metric $g_{\mu\nu}$ is given by

 where $X^2 =X_\mu X^\mu$ and $F_{\mu\nu} = \nabla_\mu X_\nu - \nabla_\nu X_\mu$ for the real vector field $X_\mu$.
 The corresponding field equation after utilizing the on-shell Lorenz condition (\(\nabla_\mu X^\mu=0\)) is